LeonardoCampello-dev/Launchstore/README.md

 npm run seeds.js
 ```

+## 💿 Using

+To use, follow the steps:

 ``` bash
 ## 5. Add, if it does not already exist, an image in the public/images folder and use the name 'placeholder.png'.
 This file will serve as an image for all application entities.
 ```